selimslab/selimslab.github.io/_NOTES/practical-skills/automatic/driving.md

 Move your head

-Focus at 3 different points: close, mid, far
+Focus on 3 different points: close, mid, far

 ---